janecondon/Congestive-Heart-Failure-Analysis/README.md

 ## Introduction

 In this project, I analyzed county-level data from various sources, including the CDC's WONDER database, U.S. Census Bureau, Feeding America, and the U.S. Department of Agriculture.
-The purpose of this project is to answer the following question: Is there a relationship between the congestive heart failure crude mortality rate and socioeconomic factors (median household income, food insecurity, etc.) and urbanization level of a county?
+The purpose of this project is to answer the following question: Is there a relationship between the Congestive Heart Failure crude mortality rate and socioeconomic factors (median household income, food insecurity, etc.) and urbanization level of a county?

 ## Data